Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Summary/Lionsberg Summary.md

 The [[Provisional Structure]] establishes a shared legal and governance framework and commons.

+The [[The Lionsberg System of Values]] articulates the Spirit and Values that guide us.

 The [[Lionsberg Resource Runway]] provides a basic look at the resources required to catalyze and sustain [[The Movement]].

 [[The 12 Pillars of Lionsberg]] articulates a basic [[Work Breakdown Structure]] for the [[Meta Project]].